 Sooner or later, you will be sued.
 As it is inevitable, the question of "when" is less important than whether or not you are prepared for your terms to be enforced.
 Are you certain that your online legal agreements--clickwrap, sign-in-wrap, and browsewrap--can hold up in court?
 In our 3-post series, we will detail the three common types of online agreements, case law examples, and the factors that influence their enforceability in court.
-Our second post is dedicated to sign-in-wrap agreements.
+This post (number two of three articles) is dedicated to sign-in-wrap agreements.
 (Read the first post on clickwrap agreements here.)

 Online Agreement: Sign-in-wrap